splunk/addonfactory-ucc-generator/docs/advanced/oauth_support.md

         - `endpoint` will be the endpoint for you to build oauth support.
 For example, for salesforce, it will either  be "login.salesforce.com", "test.salesforce.com", or any other custom endpoint.
             + There is also the ability to specify separate endpoints for authorize and token.
 To do this, instead of the single 'endpoint' field, use two separate ones:
                 - `endpoint_authorize` specifies the endpoint used for authorization, for example, login.salesforce.com.
-                - `endpoint_token` specifies the endpoint used for the token acqusition, for example, api.login.salesforce.com.
+                - `endpoint_token` specifies the endpoint used for the token acquisition, for example, api.login.salesforce.com.
+    + `oauth_client_credentials` is a non-interactive flow with Client Credentials grant.
+    + For the `oauth_client_credentials` flow, the following fields are mandatory:
+        - `client_id_oauth_credentials` is the client id for applying auth to your app or apps.
+        - `client_secret_oauth_credentials` is the client secret for applying auth to your app or apps.
+        - `endpoint_token_oauth_credentials` specifies the endpoint used for the token acquisition, for example, api.login.salesforce.com.
+        - `scope` optional parameter specifying the scope of the access request.
     + `auth_code_endpoint` must be present and its value should be the endpoint value for getting the auth_code using the app.
 If the url to get the auth_code is https://login.salesforce.com/services/oauth2/authorize, then this will have the value /services/oauth2/authorize.
     + `access_token_endpoint` must be present and its value should be the endpoint value for getting the ccess_token using the auth_code received.
 If the url to get the access token is https://login.salesforce.com/services/oauth2/token, then it will have the value /services/oauth2/token.
     + `auth_label` allows the user to have the custom label for the Auth Type dropdown.